joabeleao/smdc-mysql/README.md

 ## Caveats

-Numbers and dash char are now allowed for Top level domains names, but with restriction of being a punycode.
+Numbers and dash charachters are now allowed for Top level domains names, but with restriction of being a punycode.

 As stated in ```https://tools.ietf.org/id/draft-liman-tld-names-01.html#rfc.section.3```: